 In any case, it’s clear that just because a criminal charge is brought against a person doesn’t mean the charge is fair — or that it won’t be dismissed.

 Indeed, many elements may contribute to getting a charge reduced or dropped, depending on the circumstances of the case.

 Bringing such elements to light and gaining a fair outcome for a defendant is the job of an experienced criminal defense lawyer.
 Your lawyer can fight for your rights and work to get a charge reduced or dismissed before trial.

 If you or a loved one face an unfair criminal charge in Harris County, Fort Bend County or Montgomery County, you may be looking for the best criminal defense lawyer in Houston.

 In that case, contact the Neal Davis Law Firm today.
-We will quickly provide you with a free legal evaluation of your case and advise you on how to proceed.
+We will quickly provide you with a legal evaluation of your case and advise you on how to proceed.